Free Research Preview. DrugChatter may produce inaccurate information.

 Q: Can I take Benadryl with Lipitor?

-A: No, it's recommended to avoid taking Benadryl with Lipitor due to the risk of muscle weakness and fatigue.
+A: No, it's not recommended to take Benadryl (diphenhydramine) with Lipitor due to the risk of muscle weakness, fatigue, and liver damage.

 Q: Can I take Sudafed with Lipitor?

-A: No, it's recommended to avoid taking Sudafed with Lipitor due to the risk of high blood pressure and heart palpitations.
+A: No, it's not recommended to take Sudafed (pseudoephedrine) or Sudafed PE (phenylephrine) with Lipitor due to the risk of increased blood pressure and heart rate.

 Q: Can I take prednisone with Lipitor?

-A: No, it's recommended to avoid taking prednisone with Lipitor due to the risk of muscle damage and kidney problems.
+A: No, it's not recommended to take prednisone with Lipitor due to the risk of muscle damage and liver damage.

 DrugPatentWatch - Make Better Decisions